 What is the solution?
 First, abandon the TDD and privatize the parking lots.
 The private sector is fully capable of operating parking systems.
 The TDD just gives businesses the ability to pay for their lots via taxes instead of their own charges.
 Second, respect the property rights of residents.
 Like Chicagoans who live near Wrigley Field and rent out their garages on game days, residents who choose to allow and charge for parking on their property should, of course, be able to do so.
 But those who do not wish to have business parking in front of their homes should have the “No Parking” restrictions enforced.
 Third, allow market forces to come into play and expand parking capacity.
 If businesses want the same level of customer demand to continue, it will be worth it to them to purchase additional property for parking or build another level on the current lot.
 If there is a strong demand for parking firms and entrepreneurs will meet that demand.
 The government should neither subsidize, via TDD, nor block, via zoning, the expansion of private parking to serve the customer needs for the 7-Mile Cove.

-Page 2 of 2 - David Stokes is a policy analyst at the Show-Me Institute, which promotes.
+David Stokes is a policy analyst at the Show-Me Institute, which promotes.